9 Effective Ways to Speed Up your Website

 6. Hosting Options

 Hosting is something that most people take lightly.
 They do not want to invest a lot of money in hosting which is why they opt for shared options.
 Well, if you share your hosting with others on the server, your website will be less likely to handle high levels of traffic.
-Since you want more and more people to come on your website and buy your products or services, you must have a good foundation to accommodate them all.
+Since you want more and more people to come to your website and buy your products or services, you must have a good foundation to accommodate them all.
 Choose separate hosting for separate websites.
 Do not share it with anyone.

 7. Compress your Files